jmarkowski/keyloggerd/README.md

 1. `/var/run/keyloggerd.pid`, which contains the PID of the daemon
 2. `/tmp/key.log`, which contains the keys that have been pressed

+The `key.log` will be overwritten every time the `keyloggerd` daemon runs.
+If instead you'd like to append to it each time, you may use the `--append` switch.

+    $ sudo ./keyloggerd --append

+## Something's wrong, my log file is empty

-If you find that nothing is being logged to `key.log`, no matter how many keys you bash, you may need to change your input device.
+If you find that nothing is being logged to `/tmp/key.log`, no matter how many keys you bash, you may need to change your input device using the `--keyboard-device` argument.
 For example:

     $ sudo ./keyloggerd --keyboard-device /dev/input/event1

+To discover the input device for your keyboard, try running the included `discover-keyboard-device.sh` script.

+    ./scripts/discover-keyboard-device.sh

-A good hint on how to discover your input device is to look in the `/var/log/Xorg.0.log` file.
+Alternatively, a good hint on how to discover your input device is to look in the `/var/log/Xorg.0.log` file.

     $ cat /var/log/Xorg.0.log | grep keyboard

-The `key.log` will be overwritten every time the `keyloggerd` daemon runs.
-If instead you'd like to append to it each time, you may use the `--append` switch.

-    $ sudo ./keyloggerd --append

 ## Daemon Status